 You can be sure it’s not a sugar breakdown.
 Because portions come generous, the decoration itself is eye-candy and the sympathy of the waiters is endless.
 How can you top that?
 With an extensive list of wines from all demarcated regions of Portugal, of course!

-How to get there: the subway station Faria Guimarães is 5min walking distance.
+How to get there: the subway station Faria Guimarães is a 5 minutes walking distance.

 Going back to the bars area, follow us down the rabbit hole and into “Grandma’s Museum”.
 Renowned as one of the top “tapas” restaurant in the city center, it becomes especially inviting on the way home from a night out.
 Although we assure you, we would never snub this restaurant no matter the time of day.